Cryptojacking cover

 Some advertisers are inclined to think that an ad can get infected only on small websites with custom deals and that they are safe on big ad networks.
 And in the same way, internet users might think big websites are safe.

 Unfortunately, that’s not the case.
 In 2018, Ars Technica reported that YouTube was caught displaying ads that secretly drain off visitors’ CPUs and electricity to generate digital currency on behalf of anonymous attackers.
-Apparently, the attackers were abusing Google’s DoubleClick ad platform to display ads infected with web miners to YouTube visitors in several countries, including Japan, France, Taiwan, Italy, and Spain.

 The advertising employed publicly available JavaScript offered by Coinhive and private mining JavaScript code to take 80% of a visitor’s CPU during the visit, leaving just enough resources for the computer to run.